Mona Lisa: Display history

-After the French Revolution, the painting was moved to the Louvre but spent a brief period in the bedroom of Napoleon (d.
+King Francis I of France acquired the Mona Lisa after Leonardo's death in 1519.
+It was kept at the Palace of Fontainebleau until Louis XIV moved it to the Palace of Versailles, where it remained until the French Revolution.
+In 1797, it went on permanent display at the Louvre.
+It spent a brief period in the bedroom of Napoleon (d.
 1821) in the Tuileries Palace.
 Although the Mona Lisa was not widely known outside the art world, in the 1860s, a portion of the French intelligentsia began to hail it as a masterwork of Renaissance painting.
 During the Franco-Prussian War (1870–1871), the painting was moved from the Louvre to the Brest Arsenal.